Tips for swamp location working from Kevin Chimezie Akparanta, Coiled Tubing Operator at Halliburton

 These swamps belong to people and sometimes you see them either sail through the work site, or perhaps the river is close to a nearby community.
 So, the client always ensures they know strangers are coming to work and then there is hardly any interference from outsiders.
 We also have security personnel on the water itself.

-Non work time
+Non work time whilst in swamp location

 What do you do when you are not working?